otaviojava/Easy-Cassandra/readme.txt

 Easy-Cassandra

 Easily programming with this framework, the Easy Cassandra.
-The EasyCassandra uses the Thrift implementation and has as main objective to be a simple ORM( Object relational manager).
-It needs the jdk 7 to run, because some parts in his code are using invoke dynamic instead reflection.
-Due to it, it will have a faster behavior than other frameworks.
+The EasyCassandra uses the Cassandra Driver and has as main objective to be a simple ORM( Object relational manager).

 Version: 2.0.0
 * Complex rowkey (a key with tow or more keyrow).